oernster/3D-printing-info/recommendations/filament-experiences.md

 Prusament PLA - gucci stuff

+Overture PLA - I have only used 1-2 spools but I have had good experiences with it.

 Bambu filament - lovely PLA/PLA CF/PLA Metal.

 SUNLU - perfectly fine to print with; as I understand it Bambu PLA is just rebranded SUNLU.